scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 data sets must be *padded* with arbitrary data to avoid this problem, while passing the true data dimension to the GPU kernel.
 If this is not done, bank conflicts will lead to noticably degraded performance.
-We are hopeful that such workarounds can be avoided with future iterations in GPU memory architecture.
+We are hopeful that such workarounds can be avoided with future versions of GPU memory architecture.

 For sampling random variables on the GPU, the process is reasonably similar.
 Just as with computing the density function, sampling requires the same